JeffMacaluso/JeffMacaluso.github.io/_posts/2017-02-10-RestaurantRecommender.md

 Lemmatization seeks to get the *lemma*, or the base dictionary form of the word.
 In our example above, that would be "graduate".
 It does this by using vocabulary and a morphological analysis of the words, rather than just chopping off the variations (the "verb forms" in the example above) like a traditional stemmer would.

-The advantage of lemmatization here is that we don't run into issues like our other example of *university* $\rightarrow$ *universe* that can happen in conventional stemmers.
+The advantage of lemmatization here is that we don't run into issues like our other example of *university* --> *universe* that can happen in conventional stemmers.
 It is also relatively quick on this data set!

 The disadvantage is that it is not able to infer if the word is a noun/verb/adjective/etc., so we have to specify which type it is.
 Since we're looking at, well, everything, we're going to lemmatize for nouns, verbs, and adjectives.